bryan-at-looker/embed-sdk-sko-markdown/section5.md

   }
 ```

-Then place a default filter for the KPI field
+Then place a default filter for the KPI field where in instantiate the Embed SDK.
+Replace the current `.wiltFilters()` with this.

 ```js
   .withFilters({